ResearchObject/workflow-run-crate/docs/profiles/0.1-DRAFT/process_run_crate.md

   <tr>
    <td>version</td>
    <td>SHOULD</td>
    <td>The version string for the software application.
-In the case of a `SoftwareApplication`, this MAY be provided via the more specific [softwareVersion](http://schema.org/softwareVersion). `SoftwareApplication` entities SHOULD NOT specify both `version` and `softwareVersion`: in this case, consumers SHOULD prioritize `softwareVersion`.
-In order to facilitate comparison attempts by consumers, it is RECOMMENDED to specify a machine-readable version string if available (see for instance Python's [PEP 440](https://peps.python.org/pep-0440/)).</td>
+In the case of a <code>SoftwareApplication</code>, this MAY be provided via the more specific <a href="http://schema.org/softwareVersion">softwareVersion</a>. <code>SoftwareApplication</code> entities SHOULD NOT specify both <code>version</code> and <code>softwareVersion</code>: in this case, consumers SHOULD prioritize <code>softwareVersion</code>.
+In order to facilitate comparison attempts by consumers, it is RECOMMENDED to specify a machine-readable version string if available (see for instance Python's <a href="https://peps.python.org/pep-0440/">PEP 440</a>).</td>
   </tr>

   <tr>